Tax refunds still are several months away.

 Of course, you don’t want to spend the money on a vehicle if you have other, more pressing needs, or your budget can’t absorb the ongoing monthly payments.

-But the average refund of almost $2,800 – more than $3,000 for early filers – may be awfully tempting.
+But the average refund of about $2,700 – more than $3,000 for early filers – may be awfully tempting.

-For those inclined to spend, the average refund to more than 140 million taxpayers was $2,778, according to the Internal Revenue Service, or enough to cover about half the 20 percent down payment recommended by financial experts on a $25,000-$30,000 new or used vehicle.
-Or at least to make a significant dent in a year’s worth of car payments.
+For those inclined to spend, the average refund is enough to cover about half the 20 percent down payment recommended by financial experts on a $27,000-$30,000 new or used vehicle.
+Or at least enough to make a significant dent in a year’s worth of car payments.

-That being said, you still probably have questions on how to use your tax refund to buy a vehicle.
+That being said, you still probably have questions on how to use your tax refund.

 If you do plan to spend your tax refund on a vehicle, Edmunds.com online shopping site has a half-dozen suggestions on how to use the money wisely: